-While on-premises solutions have some good qualities, cloud-based solutions are becoming the increasingly preferred route as it provides greater flexibility with improved security while reducing the strain on IT resources.
-In fact, the 2019 ILTA survey predicts that in the next 3-5 years, cloud technology will be a driving factor in the legal profession.
+While on-premises solutions have some good qualities, cloud-based solutions are becoming the increasingly preferred route as it provides greater flexibility with improved security while reducing the burden on IT resources performing administrative tasks such as backups and database maintenance.
+In fact, the 2019 International Legal Technology Association (ILTA) survey predicts that in the next 3-5 years, cloud technology will be a driving factor in the legal profession.
 Below are the top four reasons why:

 - 1. A cloud-based DMS improves your security and compliance.
 Hardware and internal networks are both costly and complex to maintain and update, and they are often not flexible enough to quickly protect against the latest threats.
 Cloud-based DMS can quickly pivot security measures to protect against these evolving threats without disrupting work. - 2.
 A cloud-based DMS reduces hardware and maintenance costs.
-Without expensive equipment to maintain or experts to pay, cloud-based systems are essential to a modern IT team looking for ways to effectively transition to predictable budgeting as organizations increasingly look for them to operate within a predictable, monthly cost. - 3.
+Without expensive equipment to maintain or experts to pay, cloud-based systems are essential to a modern IT team looking for ways to effectively transition to predictable budgeting as they face increasing pressure to demonstrate good stewardship over public funds. - 3.
 A cloud-based DMS makes flexible work a reality.
-With a cloud-based DMS, you open the possibility of working remotely.
+With a cloud-based DMS, you open the possibility of working remotely without compromising security.
 No longer do you have to return to the office for documents or worry about losing a key file.
 Many cloud-based systems offer built-in mobility which usually means there are native applications on iOS/Android to enable you and your team to work anytime, anywhere, and on any device. - 4.
 A cloud-based DMS increases collaboration.
 A cloud-based DMS increases collaboration by nature.
 You can interact with documents in real-time as a team, with the ability to leave and return as needed.

-To learn more about why teams everywhere are adopting cloud-based DMS, download this guide.
+To learn more about why firms everywhere are adopting cloud-based DMS, download this guide.

-3 KEY IMPACTS OF A DMS ON YOUR CORPORATE LEGAL TEAM
+3 KEY IMPACTS OF A DMS ON YOUR TEAM

-As the backbone of any high-performing legal team, a DMS has far-reaching impacts across the business including risk management, information governance, and workflows.
+As the backbone of any high-performing team, a DMS has far-reaching impacts across the organization including risk management, information governance, and workflows.
 Below are the three key impacts.

-- 1. Improved risk management.
-Your legal team's work product is likely buried in personal files which pose major risks to your business in cases of cyberattacks, disorganization, or unresponsive employees.
+- 1. Improved client relationships.
+Your department or team's work product is likely buried in personal files which pose major risks to sensitive information in cases of cyber-attacks, disorganization, or unresponsive employees.
 A DMS creates a central access point for projects with standardized organization, reducing the risk of content being stolen, lost, or inaccessible. - 2.
 Enhanced information governance.
 One of the most crucial functions a DMS will support is that of information governance.
-In fact, a recent report found that due to the costs of storage, control, and compliance, poor data management can cost a business \$2.1 million each year on average.4
+In fact, a recent report found that due to the costs of storage, control, and compliance, poor data management can cost organizations \$2.1 million each year on average.

-As lawyers work to involve stakeholders and increase communication, it's important to ensure that sensitive information remains safely stored and organized in secure locations to avoid exposing an organization to incredible financial risk.
-Consider the fees these major organizations were forced to pay after data breaches uncovered poor data management:5
+As individuals work to involve stakeholders and increase communication, it's important to ensure that sensitive information remains safely stored and organized in secure locations to avoid exposing an organization to incredible financial risk and public embarrassment.
+Consider the fees the following major organizations were forced to pay after data breaches uncovered poor data management:

-British Airways: \$230 million
+- British Airways: \$230 million

-Marriott: \$124 millionEquifax: \$575 million
+- Marriott: \$124 million

+- Equifax: \$575 million